 "...
 In the long run such a policy can only lead one's own party astray.
-They push general, abstract political questions into the foreground, thereby concealing the immediate concrete questions, which at the moment of the first great themselves.
-What can result from this except that at the decisive moment the party suddenly proves helpless and decisive moment the party suddenly proves helpless and teign in it because these issues reign in it because these issues discussed? ...
+They push general, abstract political questions into the foreground, thereby concealing the immediate concrete questions, which at the moment of the first great events, the first political crisis, automatically pose themselves.
+What can result from this except that at the decisive moment the party suddenly proves helpless and that uncertainty and discord on the most decisive issues reign in it because these issues have never been discussed? ...